utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 1. From your [team dashboard](https://go.postman.co/settings/team/members), select **Invite People**.
 1. Enter the email addresses of the people you want to invite.

-    > You can also upload a .txt or .csv file with the email addresses of the people you want to invite.
+    > You can also upload a text or CSV file with the email addresses of the people you want to invite.
 To do so, select **Add from file**.

 1. Use **Roles** to assign these users one or more [team roles](/docs/collaborating-in-postman/roles-and-permissions/#team-roles).
 1. Select **Send Invite**.